 Laser-assisted cataract surgery uses a femtosecond laser to remove cataracts accurately and precisely, replacing the use of handmade incisions.
-The surgeon fashions a specific surgical plan with a 3-D image of the eye called OCT (optical coherence tomography).
+The surgeon designs a specific surgical plan with a 3-D image of the eye called optical coherence tomography (OCT).
 This innovative procedure used for cataract removal has been successfully performed for the past few years.
-With the specifications for location, depth, and length in all planes, the femtosecond laser can perform the cataract removal with micro-level precision.
+With the specifications for location, depth and length in all planes, the femtosecond laser can perform the cataract removal with micro-level precision.

 Benefits of Laser-Assisted Cataract Surgery

-There are many benefits to using femtosecond laser instead of conventional, manual cataract surgery.
+There are many benefits of using femtosecond laser instead of conventional, manual cataract surgery.
 Laser-assisted cataract surgery is:

 - Accurate – With the delicacy of eye surgery, even the smallest variation can create sharper vision.
 Laser-assisted cataract surgery introduces a new level of sophistication for preparing the eye for surgery and for performing the surgery itself.
 Computerized mapping and 3-D measurements give exact specifications for the procedure to achieve precise results.
-During the surgery, real-time visualization helps guide your surgeons for accurate lens placement.
+During the surgery, real-time visualization helps guide your surgeon for accurate lens placement.

-- Customizable – Your eye is unique to you, and laser-assisted cataract surgery designs a plan specific to your own eye map.
+- Customizable – Your eye is unique, and laser-assisted cataract surgery designs a specific plan mapped to your own eye.
 Computerized planning removes any guesswork from the procedure, and this delivers meticulous results.
 Your eye is thoroughly scanned for measurements, and the data is translated into a restorative, personalized plan that is custom-built for you.
-Laser-assisted cataract surgery also has individualized capabilities for treating astigmatism.
+Laser-assisted cataract surgery also has the capability to be individualized for treating astigmatism.

 Laser-assisted cataract surgery requires detailed planning.
-Your surgeon will consider the anatomy of your eye and assess the pupil diameter, anterior chamber depth, and the thickness of the lens and the cornea.
-Then, the type of lens fragmentation must be chosen.
-Parameters for the location, structure and depth of the corneal incisions are entered.
-When all data is stored, you are ready for surgery.
+Your surgeon will consider the anatomy of your eye and assess the pupil diameter, anterior chamber depth, and thickness of the lens and cornea.
+Then, the surgeon will choose type of lens fragmentation and enter parameters for the location, structure and depth of the corneal incisions.
+Once all data has been stored, you will be ready for surgery.

-Recovery after cataract surgery is usually very quick, and most patients notice clearer vision within 24 hours of the procedure.
+Recovery after cataract surgery is usually rapid, and most patients notice clearer vision within 24 hours of the procedure.
 Here are a few symptoms that are common after laser-assisted cataract surgery: